-The Project Company will adopt a Project E&S Policy H&S Policy and Worker code of conduct under a construction environmental and social management system (cESMS), which is aligned to (but not certified to) ISO 14001 (environmental management) and 45001 (for health and safety).
+The Project Company will adopt a Project environmental and social (E&S) Policy health, safety and security (HS&S)Policy and Worker code of conduct under a construction environmental and social management system (cESMS), which is aligned to (but not certified to) ISO 14001 (environmental management) and 45001 (for health and safety).
 The Project Company/EPC Contractor will adopt a robust human resource policy, local hiring policy and supply chain policy.
 The following project-specific management plans will be prepared to define to the EPC Contractor the requirements of the Project: